Ill Na Na

-The album pushed and broke boundaries for female rappers.
-It became the first female rap album to debut in the top 10 of the Billboard 200, the first female rap album to have certified plaques outside the U.S., and highest selling and fastest female rap album of 1996 to go Platinum within 2.7 months.
+Three singles were released from Ill Na Na, including lead single "Get Me Home" and the more successful follow-up "I'll Be," which peaked at number seven on the US Billboard Hot 100.
+The album broke new ground for female rappers, becoming the first female rap album to debut in the top 10 of the Billboard 200, the first to earn certified plaques outside the United States, and the highest-selling female rap album of 1996, reaching platinum status within 2.7 months.